TUTORIAL: HOW TO CREATE YOUR OWN PARAGAMI 3D WALL ART FROM PAPER

 • SCISSORS / SCALPEL

 Print the PDF file.
 Use a desktop printer or visit a print shop.
+The block are prearanged onto the A4 and A3 formats.
 Then take SCISSORS or a SCALPER and cut the shapes out manually.

 • PLOTTER